lounesmechouek/hdi/Readme.md

 - [ ] Table Provider (PySpark)
   - [ ] Configure Spark and get it running
   - [ ] Define the transformations and create a new table.
-- [x] Generate requirements.txt, and Readme running guide.
+- [x] Generate requirements.txt, and Readme run guide.

-## Installation / Running guide
+## Installation / Run guide

 1. Requirements: